charming21/EmbSysFinalProject/README.md

     Instruction on how to setup/build your own Scorpion (rover):
         - Steps:
             - Step 1: Make sure you have all your components with you.
+                -Step 1.a: attach servo to chassis with given servo screws.
+                -Step 1.b: attach mechanum wheels to servos with 3d printed attachments and use super glue to add to secure the connection.
             - Step 2: Following the wiring Diagram called schematic of Scorpion file, you should be able to wire all your components together.
+(You can use just wire directly, but we recommend the use of breadboards to make multiple connections.)
             - Step 3: Flash the Scorpian file to your STM32 board.
             - Step 4: Connect the battery pack to your circuit system.
             - Step 5: Connect the power bank to your STM32 board using the usb to mini B cable.